LitiumAB/Education/Developer Education/Bookstore/Author block/README.md

 ## If your template is incorrect and needs to be re-generated

 Se the [_Author page_ task](../Author%20page) for instructions on how to re-generate your template.

+## Optional extra task - Validate page template

+To prevent other pages than those using the Author-template to be selected you can implement validation as described in the **[Validation task](../Validation)**